Our Services

 Helpful Resources

-A sleep divorce is when partners intentionally sleep in separate beds or rooms to protect sleep quality, which can actually strengthen mood, intimacy, and overall relationship health.
+A sleep divorce means partners choose to sleep in separate beds or rooms to protect sleep quality.
+Far from harming a relationship, better rest can actually boost mood, intimacy, communication, and long-term relationship health.

 The term sleep divorce has been gaining attention in recent years.
 Despite how dramatic it sounds, it doesn't mean a relationship is ending.
 In fact, for many couples, it's the opposite.